 "Like I said, this has become a salvage operation.
 Reed is hell bent on following his father's last wishes."

-"I'm not tired."
-I interrupted her.
-The last of the gauze came free of my arm, and the scar tissue that marred my skin was just as bad as it had been on the other arm.
+"I'm not tired," I interrupted her.
+The last of the gauze came free of my arm.
+The scar tissue that marred my skin was just as bad as it had been on the other arm.

-"Mm.
+"Mmm.
 I guess you wouldn't be, after twelve days of sleep.
-Well, I suppose you want to get up and walk around."
+I suppose you'd like to get up and walk around?"

 "Please."
 I said.

 "Okay."
-She smiled again, and took down the metal railing that lined the side of the bed.
-Mindful of my current state, she helped me with gentle hands to hop down from the bed.
-Every muscle I had protested the movements, but I clamped my teeth together and suffered in silence.
-When I was standing, albeit leaning against the bed, the woman eyed me for a moment.
+She smiled again and took down the metal railing that lined the side of the bed.
+Mindful of my current state, she helped me hop down from the bed with gentle hands.
+Every muscle I had protested the movement, but I clamped my jaw together, determined to suffer in silence.
+When I was standing, albeit leaning against the bed, Ana considered me for a long moment.

-"Your clothes are here," she said, gesturing to a cupboard behind her.
-"I'll go wait outside the door for you to get dressed."
+"Your clothes are here," she said, gesturing to a small cupboard behind her.
+"I'll go wait outside while you get dressed."

-I moved around the bed to the table where the weapon I'd received lay.
-I picked it up, examined it cursorily, and scouted the rest of the table for the fang.
+I closed the cupboard before moving around the bed to the table where the weapon the predator elder had given me lay.
+I picked it up, examined it, and scouted the rest of the table for the fang.
 It was nowhere to be found.
-I shrugged, set the weapon back down and walked to the door.
-Perhaps it had fallen from me during my rescue from Bouvetoya.
+Frowning, I set the weapon back down before making my way to the door.
+Perhaps the fang had fallen from me during my rescue from Bouvetoya.

-True to her word, Ana was waiting outside.
-She turned as I came slowly out of the door, letting it close gently behind me.
-Examining my attire, she frowned slightly.
+True to her word, Ana was waiting just outside.
+She turned as I came through the door, letting it close gently behind me.
+Examining my attire, she shook her head.
 "The shirts are big on you, sorry.
 It's all I had."

 "They're fine," I said.
 She opened her mouth to say something more when a shrill ringing tore through the air around us.
-Swearing, she pulled something off of a clip on her belt, and I saw it was a pager.
-Reading the number, her face contorted into a grimace, and she looked back to me with an apologetic sigh.
+Swearing, she pulled her smartphone off a clip on her belt.
+Recognizing the number, her face contorted into a grimace.
+She looked back to me with an apologetic sigh.

 "Reed has summoned me," she said, and there was no disguising the contempt in her tone.
 "I'd offer to take you with me, but you don't want to encounter him just yet.
 You really don't."
 She paused, biting down on her lip, contemplating.
 Finally she said, "Well, you're somewhat familiar with the ship, aren't you?
-Why don't you just go where you want to, and meet me back here in an hour?
+Why don't you just get a little exercise and meet me back here in an hour?
 Just promise me that you'll take it easy."

-"Alright," I agreed.
-She flashed me a perfunctory smile before giving a little wave and setting off with at a brisk walk down the hallway.
-Alone suddenly, I remained where I was for a long moment, getting my thoughts in order, before heading off at a limping walk opposite the direction of Ana.
+"All right," I agreed.
+She flashed me another of her small, warm smiles before giving me a little wave and setting off at a brisk walk down the hallway.
+Alone suddenly, I remained where I was for a long moment, getting my thoughts in order, before heading off at a limping walk in the opposite direction.

-My aimless wanderings took me everywhere, from the mess hall that was empty to the engine rooms and back to the residential quarters.
-I saw several people, but most were involved with some form of work, and I decided not to interrupt.
-The ship's engines were silent, and as I walked down the mostly empty hallways the only sound was that of my footsteps.
-I had to stop repeatedly; it didn't take much for me to become short of breath, and my body complained with every step I took.
-Eventually I found the stairs that led above deck, and while climbing them was a painful affair I did it anyways.
+My aimless wandering took me all over the place, from the mess hall that was empty to the engine rooms and back to the residential quarters.
+I saw several people but most were involved with some form of work and I decided it was wisest not to interrupt.
+The ship's engines were silent and as I made my way through the mostly empty corridors the only sound was that of my footsteps.
+I had to stop repeatedly because I quickly grew out of breath and my body complained with every step I took.
+Eventually I found the stairs that led above deck and while climbing them was a painful affair I did it anyways.
 Stepping out into the ever-night of the arctic, the chill air was biting as I took a breath and crossed to the railing overlooking the ice-strewn sea.
-It took me a moment to realize I stood now where I had with Graeme and Sebastian the first night I'd arrived on board the Piper Maru; we'd been discussing the northern lights and Graeme's children, and I had told them both not to go on Weyland's insane crusade to Bouvetoya …
+It took me a moment to realize I stood now where I had with Graeme and Sebastian the first night I'd arrived on board the Piper Maru.
+We'd been discussing the northern lights and Graeme's children, and I had told them both not to go on Weyland's insane crusade to Bouvetoya …

-I smiled, and it wasn't a happy smile.
-I'd warned them against making the journey, and then decided they stood a better chance for survival under my guidance … tears pricked hotly at the corner of my eyes.
+I smiled.
+It wasn't a happy smile.
+I'd warned them against making the journey and then decided they stood a better chance for survival under my guidance.
+Tears needled hotly behind my eyes.
 They'd all died, each and every one of them, despite the fact that I'd decided to act as their guide …

-I whirled around, my heart in my throat, to find a little girl standing in the shadows behind and to the left of me.
-She was bundled up in defense against the cold; only her large dark eyes were visible between her thick, furry hood and her long blue scarf.
-She walked forwards to stand by me where I leaned against the railing, and asked me inquisitively, "Who are you?"
+I whirled around, my heart in my throat, to find a little girl standing behind me.
+She was bundled up in defense against the cold and only her large dark eyes were visible in the space between her thick, furry hood and her long blue scarf.
+She walked forward to stand by me where I leaned against the railing and asked, "Who are you?"

-"Alexa Woods," I replied, wiping the moisture from my eyes and striving to make my voice even.
+"Alexa Woods," I replied, quickly wiping the tell-tale moisture from my eyes and striving to make my voice even.
 "And who are you?"

 Benson … "Is your mom Anamaria?"
 I asked.